Tele2 Netherlands

-Tele2 Netherlands (formerly Versatel Telecom International N.V) is a brand name of telecommunications company T-Mobile Netherlands, operating on the Dutch and Belgian market.
+Tele2 Netherlands (formerly Versatel Telecom International N.V) was a brand name of telecommunications company T-Mobile Netherlands, operating on the Dutch and Belgian market.
 It sells fixed telephony, mobile telephony, broadband internet and digital TV products.
+On 5 September 2023, both the T-Mobile and Tele2 were rebranded altogether under one brand as Odido.

 History

 Tele2 was founded as a European company in 1993 to offer telecom services to both domestic and business customers.
 In 1997, Tele2 Netherlands introduced telecoms services to the Dutch market operating as an MVNO and competed with lower prices for mobile services.
 Tele2 Netherlands was launched in 1997 and was the first Dutch company to provide IP-VPN network services.

 In July 2005, the Dutch portion of Versatel was sold to Tele2 for 1.1 billion euro.
 The European commission concluded that both Tele2 and Versatel lacked the marked power to foreclose competition and allowed the sale to close.
 The German part, Versatel Deutschland (now 1&1 Versatel GmbH), was sold to Apax Partners who merged it with Tropolys, another German telecommunications company.
 In 2006, the name Versatel was replaced by Tele2.

 In 2009, Tele2 had nearly 400,000 subscribers.

 In 2013, Tele2 had a market share in the Netherlands of 7%.